nkolkin13/STROTSS/README.md

 ### Unconstrained Style Transfer:

 ```
-python3 styleTransfer.py {PATH_TO_CONTENT} {PATH_TO_STYLE} {CONTENT_WEIGHT}
+python3 styleTransfer.py {PATH_TO_CONTENT} {PATH_TO_STYLE} {CONTENT_WEIGHT} {MAX_SCALES}
 ```

 The default content weight is 1.0 (for the images provided my personal favorite is 0.5, but generally 1.0 works well for most inputs).
 The content weight is actually multiplied by 16, see section 2.5 of paper for explanation.
+I recommend running the algorithm a MAX_SCALES of 5.

 The resolution of the output can be set on line 80 of styleTransfer.py; the current scale is 5, and produces outputs that are 512 pixels on the long side, setting it to 4 or 6 will produce outputs that are 256 or 1024 pixels on the long side respectively, most GPUs will run out of memory for settings of this variable above 6.